shisaq/frontend-nanodegree-arcade-game/README.md

 ## bugs
 1. The Google font will fail to load when running the game for the first time.
-2. When winning, the player can stand on the river, but the last position is there, too, so this is not right.
+2. When winning, the player can stand on the river, but the alert window shows 3 times, which is not right.